CBBG Call to Artists, "Just Listen": An Installation of Birdsong, Nests, Flight, & Beauty

 6:30 PM18:30

-January General Meeting with Deryn Carter of Windward Weaving
+Past Event: January General Meeting with Deryn Carter of Windward Weaving

 Deryn Carter is a Cordova-based natural fiber artist and forest scientist.
 She grew up on the northern seaboard of the Atlantic, but has called Alaska her home for much of her adult life.
 The breadth of textures and colors created by multiple species aside one another is akin to the ecologically significant and complex relationship between species found in our natural surroundings.
 Deryn’s presentation and slide show will focus on her weaving journey, process, and how her work as a forest data collection scientist has influenced her weaving practice.